 Ruben joined the Molecular Analytical Science Centre for Doctoral Training (MAS-CDT) in 2016, where he obtained a Pass with Distinction.
 Ruben's first project was "Conquering poor resolution in fast magic angle spinning solid-state NMR spectra of noncrystallisable protein assemblies", supervised by Dr Józef Lewandowski (The University of Warwick's Solid State NMR Group, Department of Chemistry) and Dr Peter Gierth (Bruker, Industry Supervisor).
 Ruben presented his work in the form of an award-winning poster at the MAS-CDT Annual Conference.
 Ruben's second project related to "Electrochemical sensing directly in bodily fluids – a move towards point of care and in vivo analysis", supervised by Professor Julie Macpherson (Warwick Electrochemistry and Interfaces Group, Department of Chemistry) and Dr Tony Bristow (Astra Zeneca, Industry Supervisor).

-Ruben's research interests focus on stem cell glycocalyx remodelling with macromolecules to enable the rational design of high-quality cell-based therapies and quantitatively evaluate this new surface with high-resolution methods.
+Ruben's research interests focus on stem cell glycocalyx remodelling with macromolecules to enable the rational design of high-quality cell-based therapies and using high-resolution methoda to quantitatively evaluate these new surface.

 During Ruben's Master's year he was an RSC STEM ambassador and part of the Warwick Chemistry Society's outreach programme.

 In addition to outreach, Ruben is a student staff liason officer for the MAS-CDT course and demonstrates various modules on the course.

 2018 - MAS-CDT Annual Conference - First Place Poster Prize Winner

 2017 - MAS-CDT Annual Conference - MSc Poster Prize Winner